Looking Back: April 13, 2022

 That’s because many proposals in this Legislature leave rural school districts with less state money and fewer schools.

-Chief among concerns are four different attempts—one of them by the governor—to fundamentally change how the state pays for education.
+Chief among concerns are four different attempts — one of them by the governor — to fundamentally change how the state pays for education.
 Every proposal requires rural districts to pick up some of their education costs.
-All of them erase cash for the IO schools with under IO students.
+All of them erase cash for the 10 schools with under 10 students.

 50 YEARS AGO